data-gymnasia/courses/content/linear-algebra/content.md

 ::: .exercise
 **Exercise**
-Consider a spreadsheet of data whose rows correspond to individuals and whose three columns correspond to weight in kilograms, height in centimeters, and height in inches.
+Consider a spreadsheet whose rows correspond to individuals and whose three columns correspond to weight in kilograms, height in centimeters, and height in inches.
 Are any of the columns redundant? [[Yes|No]]
 :::

 ---